jeffbeckinc/Healthcare_Analytics/README.md

 #  🩺🏥 Healthcare Analytics & Visualization Project *(In Progress)*
 > 🚧 *Current phase: Data Exploration (SQL + Power BI)*

-This project explores a multi-source dataset representing global child mortality rates and healthcare expenditures, using SQL, Python, and Power BI to uncover data-driven insights.
+This project explores a multi-source dataset representing global child mortality rates, life expectancies, GDP spend on healthcare and healthcare expenditures, using SQL, Python, and Power BI to uncover data-driven insights.
 It simulates real-world reporting demands in logistics, public health, and compliance monitoring.

+The original data came from [hrterhrter on Kaggle] (https://www.kaggle.com/datasets/programmerrdai/financing-healthcare)

 ## 📁 Project Overview

 The goal of this project is to demonstrate:
+-
 -  SQL proficiency for data exploration, transformation, and statistical analysis
 - Python (pandas, matplotlib, plotnine) for data wrangling and custom visualizations
 - Power BI for designing dynamic, user-friendly dashboards that support strategic decision-making